Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Computational Experiments

 We randomly generate problem instances with varying initial states and solve them using Algorithm \ref{alg:shooting} to generate training data.
 We sample 3000 initial states uniformly at random from $\prod_{i=1}^n (0,H_i)$, where $H_i$ represents the bounds specific to each problem.
 For each solved instance, we extract 10 feature vectors along with their associated control vectors from each subinterval with constant control.
 For Algorithm \ref{alg:shooting}, we fix $m = \floor*{0.3n}$, $\epsilon = 0.00001$, and $\delta = 0.0001$.

 We evaluate our approach in two different ways.
-First, we measure simply how well the learned policy imitates the optimal trajectory generated by Algorithm \ref{alg:shooting}.
-We evaluate the out-of-sample test accuracy on 1000 data points consisting of state-control pairs that the decision tree has not seen during training.
+First, we measure simply how well the learned policy imitates the extremal trajectory generated by Algorithm \ref{alg:shooting}.
+We evaluate the out-of-sample test accuracy on 1000 data points consisting of state-time and control pairs that the decision tree has not seen during training.

 Second, to evaluate the ultimate quality of the learned policies, we apply them to problems with varying initial states and compute the associated objective cost.
-We compare this cost with the optimal objective cost acquired by Algorithm \ref{alg:shooting}.
+We compare this cost with the extremal objective cost acquired by Algorithm \ref{alg:shooting}.
 To compute the objective cost associated with a policy, we discretize the dynamics to approximate the continuous-time trajectory and the integral objective values.
-We measure the suboptimality of a policy by subtracting the associated objective cost from the optimal objective cost, and then dividing the result by the absolute value of the associated objective cost.
-As the goal is maximization, this value is guaranteed to be non-negative.
-We report the maximum of these values across the test instances to analyze the potential suboptimality of the learned policies for unseen problems.
+We measure the {quality} of a policy by subtracting the associated objective cost from the extremal objective cost, and then dividing the result by the absolute value of the associated objective cost. {We denote this value as PMP-Gap.} We report the maximum of these values across the test instances to analyze the potential {quality} of the learned policies for unseen problems, {measured as the gap of attained objective cost from the extremal objective cost.}.
 The number of test instances is 100.

-When measuring the speed-up compared to the shooting method, we divide the time it takes to solve an instance from scratch using Algorithm \ref{alg:shooting} by the time it takes for the trained decision tree to make an inference.
-The number of test instances is 100 for this.
-Finally, we report the time required to train a decision tree using OCT-H, with training times reported in minutes and seconds.
+To quantify the speed-up compared to the shooting method, we compute the ratio between the time required to solve an instance from scratch using Algorithm \ref{alg:shooting} and the inference time of the trained decision tree. {When measuring the runtime of Algorithm \ref{alg:shooting}, we averaged the runtimes over the initializations that successfully converged.} This measurement is averaged over 100 test instances. {Since inference times for decision trees are consistently on the order of milliseconds without much variability, we do not report them separately.
+Instead, we focus on the relative speed-up as it provides a more informative metric.} We also report the OCT-H training time in minutes and seconds. { This reported training time excludes both the feature augmentation stage and the preceding data generation steps.
+It reflects only the time required to train OCT-H once the training data has been prepared.}